 Welcome to our home, Fox Hollow Cottage!

-I live with my husband Jim, our son Austin and our two Maine Coon kitties in a little 1920’s cottage style bungalow.
-It’s located on the coast in the lush, green, blue skied… (okay, often grey skied) Pacific Northwest.
+I live with my husband Jim, and our two Maine Coon kitties in a 1920’s cottage style bungalow.
+We’ve recently become empty nesters, since our son Austin spread his wings and moved out on his own.
+Our home is located on the coast in the lush, green, Pacific Northwest.

 Sadly, when we bought our cottage home, she had been neglected of basic maintenance and upgrades over the years.
 We started renovating, re-roofing and making lots of improvements as soon as we became the owners.
 We hit the ground running and worked on her night and day, before we even officially moved in!
-Since she has become ours, we have showered her with lots of attention, love and money.
-Of course, more money would come in handy!
-The trees in Oregon are green, but they don’t grow money.
-At least, not any that I have come across.
-Darn.
+Since she has become ours, we have showered her with lots of attention and we think it’s made her vary happy!

 Okay now!
 To start this little home tour, we’ll enter from the street level, where you’ll find yourself on the main floor.
 There is no foyer or formal entry… you open the door and hello you are “in” the house, fast as that!